Sweetener (album): Rankings

-In December 2018, Billboard placed Sweetener at the top of their year-end list for the best albums of 2018.
-Complimenting Grande's take on the sadness, they said "she didn't let her past define her, and she didn't dwell on what her future may hold, either" and praised Grande that "while most fans couldn't possibly relate to her extraordinary circumstances, Grande still ended the year seeming more approachable and human than ever".
-Sweetener alongside its followup Thank U, Next placed on Billboard's decade end album's list "The 100 Greatest Albums of the 2010s" at numbers 38 and 8 respectively.
-They called Sweetener her most personal sound and "a radiant, pure snapshot of what stumbling upon happiness sounds like".
-They said that Grande had "found herself -- and graduated to a new level of pop superstardom".
+In December 2018, Billboard placed Sweetener at the top of their year-end list for the best albums of 2018, praising Grande's handling of personal struggles and describing her as more "approachable and human than ever".
+They later included both Sweetener and its follow-up Thank U, Next on its decade-end ranking of "The 100 Greatest Albums of the 2010s", placing them at numbers 38 and 8, respectively.
+Billboard described Sweetener as Grande's most personal work at the time and viewed the album as marking a new stage in her "pop superstardom".
 On their rankings of the Grammy's Best Pop Vocal Album winners, Yardbarker ranked Sweetener number 15 on their list.
-Sweetener landed a number two position on Paper's "Top 20 Albums of 2018".
+Sweetener landed a number two position on Papers "Top 20 Albums of 2018".